Ishmeet7/Astrothon-submission/readme.md

 ## Install required packages using:
 !pip install astropy
-## This repository contains submission for the astrothon.The problem statement is contained within the code(.ipynb file)
+## This repository contains submission for the intra-college astronomy hackathon.The problem statement is contained within the code(.ipynb file)